KeithBremer/CYF-DB-Module/db/week-2/lesson.md

 - Revision from last week
 - [More SQL](#more-sql)
   - Using aggregate functions in a query
-  - Updating a row
-  - Deleting a row
+  - Inserting, Updating and Deleting Rows
   - Joining tables
   - Other useful operations
   - Creating a Table